Pregnancy and Your Changing Body

 Amniotic Fluid = 2 pounds

 Calorie and weight gain recommendations are unique for every pregnancy and depend on a number of factors.
 All pregnant women should eat a variety of nutrient dense foods every day.
-And a vitamin and mineral supplement may be necessary, if recommended by a doctor.
+A vitamin and mineral supplement may be necessary, if recommended by a doctor.

 Weight gain recommendations are based on the pre-pregnancy BMI.
 BMI categories are broken down as follows: